Quantcast

 Ralph Fiennes attends "The Menu" New York Premiere at AMC Lincoln Square Theater on November 14, 2022 in New York City.

-“I find the level of hatred that people express about views that differ from theirs, and the violence of language towards others, disturbing,” Fiennes said.
+“I find the level of hatred that people express about views that differ from theirs, and the violence of language towards others, disturbing,” the star of Schindler’s List said.
+“I can’t understand the vitriol directed at her.”

-The actor, who played Harry Potter‘s main villain.
-Lord Voldemort, in the films, reiterated his comments in an October 2022 interview with The New York Times, where he described the Harry Potter series as one of “empowerment, about young children finding themselves as human beings”.
+He reiterated his comments a year ago in an interview with The New York Times, where he described the Potter series, in which he played Harry’s arch-nemesis, as one of “empowerment, about young children finding themselves as human beings”, adding: “It’s about how you become a better, stronger, more morally centred human being.”

-But Fiennes went on to say the “verbal abuse directed at [JK Rowling] is disgusting, it’s appalling.
+But he went on to say the “verbal abuse directed at [JK Rowling] is disgusting, it’s appalling.
 I mean, I can understand a viewpoint that might be angry at what she says about women.

 “But it’s not some obscene, uber-right-wing fascist.
-It’s just a woman saying, ‘I’m a woman and I feel like I’m a woman and I want to be able to say that I’m a woman.'”
+It’s just a woman saying: ‘I’m a woman and I feel like I’m a woman and I want to be able to say that I’m a woman’.”

 How did this story make you feel?